 If you specify a path that starts with a forward slash character, this denotes an absolute path from the server's root directory.
 A path that does not begin with a forward slash character denotes a relative path from the default directory.
 The default directory depends on the server - generally each user has a folder on the server which is used as the default directory and set automatically by the server when that user logs in.

 If you were to log in as user1, the server will most likely set the initial directory as /pub/user1/.
 In this case, to have images uploaded to the user1 directory, you could either leave the path field empty, or you could specify "/pub/user1/" to be explicit.
 To have images uploaded to the "images" folder within the "user1" folder, you could specify either "/pub/user1/images/" or simply "images" for the path (in all cases it doesn't matter whether you put a forward slash at the end of the path or not).
 Generally, you should let the server decide the default directory and use a relative path, unless you have a specific reason to use an absolute path.

-If the directory that you specify does not already exist on the FTP server, SecuritySpy will attempt to create it.
+If the specified directory does not already exist on the server, SecuritySpy will attempt to create it.